Br00ty/DS3_AP_Maptracker/README.md

 ## Connecting to AP

-To connect to the AP server for auto-tracking, click on the `AP` button at the top of the tracker and a seperate window should pop up asking for you to "__enter archipelago server port__", in which you should type in `archipelago.gg:PORT_NUMBER` (or whatever ip/port combination you're connecting to), select `OK` and then continue to enter in your Slot name and the password to the room (if there is one).
+To connect to the AP server for auto-tracking, click on the `AP` button at the top of the tracker and a seperate window should pop up asking for you to "__enter archipelago server port__", in which you should type in `archipelago.gg:PORT_NUMBER` (or whatever ip/port combination you're connecting to), select `OK` and then continue to enter in your __Slot name__ and the __password__ to the room (if there is one).
 Once complete, the `AP` button at the top of the tracker window should turn "Green" meaning you are now auto-tracking!

 ## More Notes

-Iudex Gundyr, Coiled Sword, and Path of the Dragon are not randomized nor auto-tracked at this time.
-There are also two Tower Keys at the moment; one being in the pool and one being in the shop, if you purchase the Tower Key from the shop, it will not auto-track and you will have to select the Tower Key on the item tracker yourself
+__Iudex Gundyr__, __Coiled Sword__, and __Path of the Dragon__ are not randomized nor auto-tracked at this time.
+There are also two __Tower Keys__ at the moment; one being in the pool and one being in the shop, if you purchase the __Tower Key__ from the shop, it will not auto-track and you will have to select the __Tower Key__ on the item tracker yourself

 ## More Info